 Some individuals cite the price of hearing aids.
 However, hearing aids have become more affordable in just the past few years, and there are ways to finance them.

 Finally, some don’t like the hearing experience with their hearing aid.
-If this is a problem for you, your hearing specialist can help you understand what settings work best in different situations.
+If this is a problem for you, we can help you understand what settings work best in different situations.
 Hearing aids can require numerous fittings before they are just right.

-If something is preventing you from using your hearing aid, it’s time to schedule an appointment with your hearing specialist.
+If something is preventing you from using your hearing aid, it’s time to schedule an appointment.